TGSAI/mdio-python/docs/configuration.md

 MDIO can be configured using environment variables to customize behavior for import, export, and validation operations.
 These variables provide runtime control without requiring code changes.
-You can find a summary of the available variables below.
+You can find a summary of the available variables and their defaults below.

 | **Variable**                          | **Type** | **Default**                      |
 | ------------------------------------- | -------- | -------------------------------- |